MaxTorop/MaxTorop.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Our work on Interepretability was accepted to NeurIPS 2023!
+Our work on feature interactions in ReLU networks was accepted to NeurIPS 2023!